-How to get yourself and your car to the San Juan Islands: 5 tips for scoring Washington State Ferries reservations (and what to do if you don’t get one)
+How to get yourself and your car to the San Juan Islands: 5 tips for scoring ferry reservations (and what to do if you don’t get one)

 So you can just head to Anacortes in your car, but first you might want to check WSDOT’s real-time online tracker for what the lines are like … and on a summer Friday, you’d better leave at the crack of dawn and/or be prepared to wait all day long.
 Then you’ll probably make it.
 Since a reservation system was put in place in 2014 for Anacortes-San Juan routes — meant to ameliorate what had become absurdly long lines of waiting cars — only 10% of the ferries’ vehicular capacity is saved for drive-up, day-of passengers.

 So you’ll just make a reservation … right?
 Alas, that’s far more complicated than it seems.
 Car reservations are released in three confusing tiers: 30% of space becomes available two months before a sailing season starts (for this summer, that was back in April), then 30% more two weeks before each specific sailing day, then 30% two days before each specific day, all at precisely 7 a.m.
-Pacific Standard Time.
+Pacific Time.
 The number of Anacortes-San Juans reservations made in 2015 was 235,848; by last year, it’d jumped to 758,348.
 So everybody and their mother gets up and gets on the Washington State Ferries’ website, waiting for the stroke of 7 o’clock.

 Attempting to get reservations for a summertime Friday at the two-weeks-in-advance mark recently, a friend snoozed until 7:07, at which point, only the 5:30 a.m. boat had availability — a hell of a way to start a fun weekend.
 I was online at seven on the dot at the two-day-out mark: It looked like I was scoring a 3:30 p.m. reservation, but upon clicking through, it had disappeared.
 By 7:02 a.m., every boat was sold out online except the 5:30 a.m. and the 10:30 p.m. sailings.
 Two minutes later, those were gone.